Shahed 149 Gaza

-The Gaza drone is a high-altitude long-endurance UAV similar in size, shape and role to the American MQ-9 Reaper.
-It is a larger, heavier, and more capable aircraft than the earlier Shahed 129 which was similar to the MQ-1 Predator.
-It has a flight duration of 35 hours, a range of 2,000 km (1,200 miles), 21m wingspan, 350 km/h cruise speed and is capable of carrying 13 bombs and 500 kg of electronic equipment.
+The Gaza drone is a high-altitude long-endurance UAV similar in appearance and role to the American MQ-9 Reaper.
+It is larger, heavier than the earlier Shahed 129 and claimed to more capable than it´s predecessor, which was similar to the MQ-1 Predator.
+It has a flight duration of 24 hours, a maximum operating radius of 2,500km (1,562 miles), 21m wingspan, 340 km/h maximum speed and is capable of carrying 13 bombs and 500 kg of electronic equipment.
 It is the first Iranian UAV powered by a turboprop engine.

 History

 On February 23, 2020, a defense reporter for Tasnim News posted on Twitter that Iran was developing a drone called "Shahed 149".
 This is the first mention of the drone.

 The drone was unveiled in May 2021.

 The drone passed its flight tests in April 2022 and was accepted for service the same month.